-In March, SDMF celebrated Youth Art Month, an annual observance each March to emphasize the value of art education for all children and to encourage support for quality school art programs.
+In March, SDMF celebrates Youth Art Month, an annual observance to emphasize the value of art education for all children and to encourage support for quality school art programs.

 Started in 1961 by the ACMI (Art and Craft Materials Institute) in cooperation with the NAEA, the program is administered by the Council for Art Education (CAE) and focuses on the following eight goals:

 1. To direct attention to the value of art education which develops divergent and critical thinking skills; multicultural awareness; and technical, communication and expressive skills.

 2. To increase community, business and governmental support for art education.

 3. To recognize that art is a necessity for the full development of better quality of life for all people.

 4. To expand art programs in schools and stimulate new ones.

 5. To increase community understanding and interest in art and art education through involvement in art exhibits, workshops, and other creative ventures.

 6. To provide additional opportunities for individuals of all ages to participate in creative art learning.